DavidPhillipOster/LevelsOfPressure/ReadMe.md

 ![sample](https://github.com/DavidPhillipOster/LevelsOfPressure/blob/master/Art/Sample.png "Sample screen shot.")

-Not all of your friends have Force Touch capable hardware.
+Not all of your friends have 3D Touch capable hardware.
 In debug builds of your app, you can use the majorRadius of the touch as a substitute for the force level, since human fingers make a larger contact with the glass as you press harder.

 LevelsOfPressure is a demo app, where you can see what that's like on your own devices.
 For a light touch, it draws a circle around your fingertip.
 As you press harder, it draws more concentric circles, the number is proportional to how hard you press.